jbwallace123/ecephys_spike_sorting/README.md

 ```
 ### Set up to run MATLAB from Python

 IMPORTANT: Before running this step make sure that you have all appropriate CUDA compilers (likely 11.0) and Visual Stuido Community installed with appropriate C++ Compilers.
-After successful installation, open MATLAB and run the mexCuda script and confirm that the GPU is being utilized from MATLAB.
+After successful installation, open MATLAB and run the mexGPUall.m script in the Kilosort repo and confirm that the GPU is being utilized from MATLAB.

 The python version and MATLAB version need to be compatible.
 For Python 3.8, this requires MATLAB 2020b or later.
 The code has been tested with MATLAB 2021a and 2021b.